-The “Understanding Superyacht and Business Jet Tax” conference, held in Barcelona and organised by Quaynote Communications in collaboration with the Superyacht VAT Think Tank (SYVTT), gathered leading industry professionals, advisors, and regulators to discuss evolving approaches to VAT, customs, and international tax compliance in the yachting and aviation sectors.
+The “Understanding Superyacht and Business Jet Tax” conference, held in Barcelona and organised by Quaynote Communications in collaboration with the Superyacht VAT Think Tank (SYVTT), gathered leading industry professionals.
+The conference discussed evolving approaches to VAT, customs, and international tax compliance, mainly in the yachting and aviation sectors.

-Asteria Advisory participated actively in the sessions, reflecting our ongoing commitment to bridging legal, fiscal, and operational perspectives in these highly regulated industries.
+Asteria Advisory participated actively in the sessions.
+This reflects our ongoing commitment to bridging legal, fiscal, and operational perspectives in these highly regulated industries.

 Temporary Admission in Aviation